groundwater/rude/README.md

     [OKAY] New local rude database initialized at http://localhost:5984/rude

 Rude expects to be initialized at the root of your Git checkout directory.
+The `init` command is idempotent, calling `init` on an existing project will not overwrite an existing setup.

 ### Tracking Assets